 The water treatment facility will be constructed to supply up to 30 million gallons of water per day, with an option for future expansion to 34 million gallons per day.
 Of that amount, Woodland's share of treated surface water will be 18 million gallons per day, with Davis' share at 12 million gallons per day.
 Approximately 5.1 miles of pipeline will transport "raw" water from the surface water intake on the Sacramento River to the water treatment plant located south of Woodland (see map).
 From there, the treated water will travel 7.8 miles via pipeline to Davis, and up to 1.4 miles to Woodland.

 Project development and implementation is expected to cost $279.2 million.
 The bulk of the project will be funded through customer water rates.
 The Agency is looking for ways to reduce Project cost impacts to customers, to include:

 View the project map and video.

-Construction on the regional water treatment facility is to begin April 2014.
+Construction on the regional water treatment facility began April 2014.
 The facility was completed in July 2016.